December 28, 2025

 Executive Summary:

 For millennia, humans have sought ways to overcome language barriers.
-Today, we stand on the brink of a revolution: AI translation technologies promise to make the institution of a global language obsolete.
-English currently dominates with 1.5 billion speakers (only 25% native), 85% of international organizations, and 52% of web content.
-Meanwhile, the machine translation market is projected to reach $23.5 billion by 2032, growing at 12-25% annually.
+Today, we stand on the brink of a shift: AI translation technologies could make the very institution of a single global language less necessary.
+English currently dominates international communication — most of its speakers learned it as a second language, and it is the default in international organizations, on the web, and in science.
+Meanwhile, the machine translation market is growing quickly.
 This article traces the evolution of global languages from Aramaic to English — and explores what comes next.

 The Evolution of Global Languages: A Historical Overview